Name : LT Khaw

 The Turning Point

-“I realised that in order to continue live a meaningful life and for the sake of my family members that I had to make lasting changes to my life by creating and sustaining new and better habits” The doctors advised me to watch my diet and to adhere to their nutrition plan prescribed to me which I have now been able to do so.
+“I realized that in order to continue live a meaningful life and for the sake of my family members that I had to make lasting changes to my life by creating and sustaining new and better habits” The doctors advised me to watch my diet and to adhere to their nutrition plan prescribed to me which I have now been able to do so.
 Although she does lapse at times, she believes that it is about the small positive steps taken that are more important than being perfect.

 She focuses on turning up every day and doing what she can while understanding how she can develop herself physically and mentally stronger than before.
 All of this is exemplified in her current routine of swimming, walking more where possible doing basic physical activities to increase her activity level.
 She also attributes her courage to stay the fight to her family and friends who have stood by her relentlessly despite her difficulties, especially when the pain and severe agony from treatments would impact her daily life.